akash-network/docs/econ/source/012-provider.md

 # Provider Economics

-In section, we present economics for a provider offering computing services on Akash.
+In this section, we present economics for a provider offering computing services on Akash.

 First, let us examine the current pricing model on popular cloud infrastructure providers, Amazon Web Services (AWS), Google Compute Platform (GCP), and Microsoft Azure.
 Most providers now offer virtualized computing packaged as *containers*.